mulesoft/osprey-cli/README.md

 ==========

 The scaffolding tool to generate [Osprey](https://github.com/mulesoft/osprey)-based applications with just a command.

+### Important
+**Osprey-CLI current release is still a work in progress.
+Osprey development team and other teams from MuleSoft have been working on Osprey based implementations, and even though it has been a great experience and it has been properly enhanced, it doesn't meet our criteria for a first stable version yet. **

+**We encourage you to use it and contribute raising issues, providing feedback or pushing your own code.**

+#### Not supported features (yet)
+Please, check the issues for [Osprey-Cli 1.0 Milestone](https://github.com/mulesoft/osprey-cli/issues?milestone=1&state=open) to be up-to-date with the future features to be implemented.

 ### Fundamentals
 Osprey-CLI creates an Osprey-based application by calling a command and specifying a few parameters.
 As result, you will get the skeleton of an Osprey application (coded in javascript or coffeescript) to start working right away.